 - NCFE optional workbook

 - worksheets

-- assignment.
+- assignments.

-4 Understand the use of music during circuit training sessions
+4 Understand the use of music during group cycling sessions

-- 4.1 Describe licensing requirements that cover the use of music - 4.2 Describe the importance of music and considerations to make for circuit training sessions - 4.3 Identify the reasons and risks of using a microphone during circuit training sessions
+- 4.1 Describe licensing requirements that cover the use of music - 4.2 Describe the importance of music during group cycling sessions - 4.3 Give examples of how to match music to the different training profiles and sections of the session - 4.4 Identify the reasons to use a microphone during group cycling sessions

-- 4.1 Learners must describe the legal requirements for using music with circuit training, this must include PPL and PRS and the implications of not having a licence.
-Learners will also give examples of the options they have for buying pre-paid licensed music. - 4.2 Learners must describe how important music is to regulate intensity and motivate participants during training and how the music must be appropriate (speed, beat, tempo, instrumentals, lyrics, timings, phrasing) to meet the class objectives and ensure the flow of the class. - 4.3 Learners must identify the reasons and risk of using a microphone during a session, examples could include: - why a microphone is used - use of volume - benefits to the instructor (eg instructions being clear/heard, not damaging voice) - risk to the instructor (eg malfunction, clarity of instructions to participants).
+- 4.1 Learners must describe the licensing requirements for using music in a group cycling session, to include PPL and PRS and the implications of not having a license.
+Learners must also give examples of the options they have for buying pre-paid licensed music. - 4.2 Learners must describe how important music is to regulate the intensity and motivate participants during the different profiles/sections of the session. - 4.3 Learners must give examples of appropriate music with considerations to speed, beat, tempo, instrumentals, lyrics, timings, choreography and phrasing of the music, flow of the session and to achieve the training objective of the training profile/session.

+- 4.4 Learners must identify the reasons to use a microphone during group cycling sessions, examples could include: - why a microphone is used - use of volume - benefits to the instructor (eg instructions being clear/heard, not damaging voice) - risk to the instructor (eg malfunction, clarity of instructions to participants).